Rawnsley, Staffordshire

 Rawnsley is an area of Cannock Chase District, Staffordshire, England.
 It is located between Hazelslade and Prospect Village.
 Rawnsley is a former mining hamlet and was served by the mineral line from Hednesford to Burntwood which carried minerals to the mines around the area.
-There is traces of the former line near modern-day Rawnsley.
-Mostly on Littleworth Road.
+There are traces of the former line near modern-day Rawnsley, mostly on Littleworth Road.

 Transportation

 The area is served by the 62 Lichfield–Cannock bus route.